Ph.D. (2016). University of Oregon. Eugene, OR. Special Education

 Mazzotti, V. L., Rowe, D. A., Sinclair, J., Poppen, M., Woods, W. E., & Shearer, M. (2016).
 Predictors of post-school success: A systematic review of NLTS2 secondary analyses.
 Career Development and Transition for Exceptional Individuals, 39, 196-215. doi: 10.1177/2165143415588047

-James’ area of research is broadly focused on the promotion of positive post-school outcomes for individuals who have been traditionally marginalized, stigmatized, and excluded in accessing their education.
-James primarily researches adolescent youth who experience an educational disability and a mental health disability.
+James’ area of research is broadly focused on the promotion of positive post-school outcomes for individuals who have been traditionally minoritized, stigmatized, and excluded in accessing education.
+James primarily researches the intersection of adolescent mental health and educational disability, within a broader school-based mental health framework.
 Additional areas of focus include the identification of evidence-based and research-based practices that promote positive post-school outcomes for individuals with disabilities, as well as, researching how best to support adolescents from diverse backgrounds, systems involved youth, and access to sex education.